MuhammedAkano/Certifications/README.md

-This project used NLP techniques to recommend certifications based on the course description
+This project used NLP techniques to recommend certifications based on corresponding course descriptions